TristaZeng/ZS-DeconvNet/Fiji_Plugin/ReadMe.md

   | Show denoise result                | Yes           | Tick if you want to see the denoised output.                                                                                                                                                                                                                                                                                                                                                                                                                |

-  Please note that when using 3D ZS-DeconvNet model, make sure the third dimension of the stack is matched with `3[153]` dimension of the model:
+  Please note that when using 3D ZS-DeconvNet model, make sure the third dimension of the stack is matched with `3[153]` dimension of the model by clicking `Adjust mapping of TF network input`:

 <div align=center><img src="./readme_imgs/predict.png" alt="Predict Parameter" /></div>